 Seasonality is widely known to affect travel apps and their performance at different points of the year – but what can we do about it?

 To answer this question, we must take it back to the user.
 We know that summer holidays and term breaks strongly influence the dates of family getaways, but what about other types of user?
-We might find that young professionals, for example, are more likely to go away outside of these busy periods."Being aware of varying trends in seasonality by demographic can help to inform your app acquisition strategy."
+We might find that young professionals, for example, are more likely to go away outside of these busy periods.

 You can allocate your media spend to different channels at different points of the year, depending on the level of appeal to each demographic segment.
 Doing this will ensure you are always targeting the most opportune demographics at the relevant point in time, which will increase your ROI and minimise the effects of seasonality on your business.